A paean to the linseed, each Volume of the publication is themed around a single ingredient with enduring cultural significance.

 A flowering plant, whose blue blooms last only one day

-Cultivated as food and fodder on all arable continents, thriving on poor soil
+A crop, cultivated as food and fodder on all arable continents, thriving even on poor soil

 The natural source of linen —a symbol of light and life, some of the oldest worn cloth in the world.
 A textile used for bags, towels, sail cloth and painter canvases; the thread of book-binders and ropemakers